 Where are they now?
-Chelsea’s seven Academy Player of the Year winners
+Chelsea’s 8 Academy Player of the Year winners

 Chelsea are renowned for their youth talent spotting, and though they are equally known for loaning lots of these players out rather than making use of them themselves, that has started to change.

-Here’s how their seven previous Academy Players of the Year have fared since earning the honour.
+Here’s how their eight previous Academy Players of the Year have fared since earning the honour.

 2015: Dominic Solanke